Where do you get your ideas?

 I have three.
 The first is for when I’m home alone.
 Then I put on HGTV and write while sitting on the couch, preferably with a cup of coffee in my favorite mug and a box of Girl Scout cookies.
 My second favorite is in the summer, when I write on our deck next to the little pond.
 My children are usually playing in the woods surrounding our yard, so in between the croaks of the frogs in the pond, I hear them as they scurry up trees and explore the wilderness.
 The third is the coffee shop in town.
 My daughter, who also loves to write, brings her laptop, too.
 We’ll sit side by side, me with my coffee (black, thank you) and her with her smoothie (vanilla bean), and write.
 She jokes that it’s quality time with Mom, where we basically ignore each other for hours.
 The key to a good writing place seems to be a lot of background noise!

-Why did you decide to include Down Syndrome as part of the story?
+Why did you decide to include Down Syndrome as part of PACK OF DORKS and cystic fibrosis as part of CALEB AND KIT?

 It’s important to me that books—especially books for young readers—include diversity.
 Many families face unexpected challenges, the way Lucy’s family does when Molly is born with Down Syndrome.
 When things like this happen, families need time to adjust.
 Maybe they’re even sad and mournful for a time, but then they realize they’re stronger and more capable than they thought.
 I love that impulsive, self-centered Lucy is the one to prove this to her parents.